benspector3/pong-asd/README.md

 ### Keybord Inputs

 This function assumes that the event `"keydown"` is being listened for.
-You can change what events are being listend for in the function `turnOnEvents`.
+You can change what events are being listend for in the function `turnOnEvents` of the template.

+What your program does in response to particular keys is up to you.
+Check out the [Walker project](https://github.com/benspector3/asd-template-keyboard-intro/) for ideas on how to move an object with your keyboard.

 ```js
 var KEYCODE = {